PerlinWarp/codelife/README.md

 Best RLL_Agent Score: 2375 (RL_Agent with random choice 2% of the time)
 Best RL_Agent2 Score: 5329 (Input: RBG of current and last square colour + memory of last action)

+### New Agent (1650 LOC)
+An Agent should be able to see more than just the cell it is on to make a proper decision about where to go.
+This caused me to make a new agent, which can sense the colour of the block it is standing on but also has an antenna which allows it to sense the block infront.
+It can then move either forwards or turn either left or right.

+I expected this to give a much greater performance as an agent would be able to look at all the blocks surrounding it and always pick the best option.

+#### A problem emerges.
+To test out the new agent, I tried it with my best performing agent's brain, RL2, but this newly formed agent often comes into a problem where it just spins around repeating a sequence of actions.

 ### TODO
 Agents: